-- DO NOT let your child put anything inside the cast to scratch.
-This could hurt their skin and lead to infection. - Change your child's position often to shift the weight of the cast. - Use a hair dryer or fan on cool setting to blow cool air under the cast. - Help get your child's mind off the cast and their itching.
-You can use such things as play, books, music, TV or videos. - If nothing works, ask your child's doctor about medicine for itching.
+- DO NOT let your child put anything inside the cast.
+This could hurt the skin and cause infection. - Change your child's position often to shift the weight of the cast. - Keep your child as cool as possible. - Use a fan or hair dryer to blow cool air under the cast. - Help get your child's mind off the cast and itching by doing light activities. - If the itching is very bad, ask your child's doctor about medicine for itching.